swyxio/swyxdotio/content/talks/talks2019/react-typescript.md

 description: TypeScript is increasingly being adopted in React apps at scale, from AirBnb to Shopify to Atlassian.
 In this live coding talk, we walk through best practices and introduce everything you need to know to get started, WITHOUT getting lost in arcane generic type logic!
 ---

-## Details: Explain the theme and flow of your talk.
-What are the intended audience takeaways?

 The theme of this talk is showing how TypeScript (TS) tooling helps write and document apps at scale.

-The flow is:
+We'll do:

-- Giving a brief history of TS
+- a live coding demo of starting with typescript for react devs

-## Pitch: Why is this talk pertinent?
-What is your involvement in the topic?
+- end with some resources and discussions of pitfalls